-The links defined in the global file WebClientNavigationPane are available to all users.
-However, if a user does not have security access to an item listed in the file, that particular link will not display.
+If a user does not have security access to an item listed in the Navigation panel, that particular link will not display.
 If all items underneath a text-only header item are hidden due to security reasons, then the header item will be hidden as well.

-Users must have security access to any file that defines form-specific navigation links (Associated Task Pane files).
+Users must have security access to any file that defines form-specific navigation links (Associated Task

+Pane files).
 If a user does not have access to these files, then the links will not display on the navigation panel.